acoustic-content-samples/sample-custom-element-ui/README.md

 Replace the API key index.html with your Google API key by following the instructions here: https://developers.google.com/maps/documentation/javascript/get-api-key

 It would also be possible to use an alternative mapping API such as OpenMaps.
+The sample is written in 'vanilla JS' (http://vanilla-js.com/) with no framework dependencies.

 ### Rich text editor